Map-Rank/residat-front-office/README.md

 ---

-This section provides a comprehensive view of how services function within Residat, highlighting their importance in the application architecture.
+This section provides a comprehensive view of how services function within  <a href="https://dev.residat.com/community">RESIDAT</a>, highlighting their importance in the application architecture.
 If you have specific aspects of the services you'd like to dive deeper into or any other parts of the project documentation you want to explore next, please let me know!

-Based on the state management code snippets you've provided, we can document how state management is implemented in the Residat project using Pinia.
+Based on the state management code snippets you've provided, we can document how state management is implemented in the  <a href="https://dev.residat.com/community">RESIDAT</a> project using Pinia.
 This will cover the structure and functionality of different stores, including `alert`, `auth`, and `sector` stores, and how they are used to manage application state.

 ---